cloudfoundry/docs-dev-guide/deploy-apps/environment-variable.html.md

 ### <a id='JAVA_OPTS'></a>JAVA_OPTS ###

 The Java options to use when running the application.
-All values are used without modification when invoking the JVM.
-Can be configured in the Java buildpack’s `/config/javaopts.yml` file.
+All values are used without modification when invoking the JVM and can be configured in the Java buildpack’s `/config/javaopts.yml` file.

 `JAVA_OPTS=-Xmx512m -Xms512m -Dhttp.port=61857`

 ### <a id='JAVA_TOOL_OPTIONS'></a>JAVA\_TOOL\_OPTIONS ###

 This environment variable defines Java options that are required to enable the Java buildpack to auto-configure services for a Java application that uses the Lift framework.

 `JAVA_TOOL_OPTIONS=-Drun.mode=production`

 ## <a id='ruby-buildpack'></a>Variables Defined by Ruby Buildpack ##

 The subsections that follow describe the environment variables set by the Ruby buildpack for an application at staging time.

 ### <a id='BUNDLE_BIN_PATH'></a>BUNDLE\_BIN\_PATH ###